Geoalert/mapflow-docs-en/source/userguides/howto.rst

 .. _oauth2_setup:

-How to set up log in using OAuth2
+How to log in using OAuth2
 ---------------------------------

 .. include:: oauth2_setup.rst